JosephiusX/Emaily/README.md

     in server:
       node index.js
 check localhost:5000/auth/google

 ? didn't get error in course.
 I was shown my 2 email addresses. upon selection one I get "Cannot GET /aut/google/callback" error
+  #? thinking this is a good sign.

+# 30 Authorized Redirect URIs
+Handled this earlyer in #25 due to the process being updated.

+## Time 5 hours

+# 31 OAuth Callbacks

+Test oauth like in #29
+  We should see an email to login with, when selected we see:
+    Caution GET /auth/google/callback

+In index.js we setup google oAuth callback route

+Testing:

+    in server restart:
+      node index.js

+    check localhost:5000/auth/google

+    select google account
+same result as before because we havent added any information on the.
+Thats expected.
+  ? not getting the assess token like course predicts, via access token console.log in passport strategy.